Michigan governor seeks shutdown of Great Lakes oil pipeline

 An anchor dragged by a commercial tug and barge dented both pipes in April 2018.
 One of the pipeline supports was damaged this summer, apparently by a boat cable.

 In a termination notice, Whitmer's office said the easement should not have been granted in 1953.
-Placing the pipes beneath a busy shipping lane, with no cover to protect from anchor strikes, violated the state's duty to protect the public's interest in Great Lakes waters and bottomlands, the document said.
+Placing the pipes beneath a busy shipping lane with no protective cover violated the state's duty to protect the public's interest in Great Lakes waters and bottomlands, the document said.

-It referred to a Michigan Technological University report that warned that the straits' swift currents could propel oil over vast distances, potentially damaging fish populations and hundreds of miles of beaches, dunes and wetlands.
+It referred to a Michigan Technological University report that said oil discharged in the straits could harm fish and foul hundreds of miles of beaches, dunes and wetlands.

 The notice said Enbridge repeatedly violated a requirement that the pipelines rest on the lake bed or have other supports at least every 75 feet (22 meters).
 Spaces exceeding the threshold have been detected as far back as 1963 and most were never dealt with, it said.